kamerlinlab/KIN/README.md

 python setup.py install
 ```
 ## How to use KIN
-   We formulated a set of Jupyter notebooks that provide examples of KIN application and follow-up analysis.
+   We are working on a set of Jupyter notebooks that provide easy-to-follow examples of KIN application and follow-up analysis.

    [**shared_network.ipynb**](https://github.com/kamerlinlab/KIN/blob/main/contact_analysis/shared_network.ipynb) - Example workflow for the formation of the conserved interaction network, missing interaction network from both MD and crystal structure data.